Hello, friends! Exams are over and I am back in the blogosphere. I'll have to write a recap of November soon, but today is for something else--

 When there was no choice given, she realized her God-given agency and MADE ONE.

 It would have been easy to just marry up with the guy and make everyone happy, but in order to do that Lucy would have had to deny the person she knew God was calling her to be.
 She would have had to give up on the woman she herself wanted to be.

-Sure, the story is gory and encrypted by centuries of time, but there is a thread of advent hope and Kingdom glory in Lucy’s tale.
+Sure, the story is gory and encrypted over centuries of time, but there is a thread of Advent hope and Kingdom glory in Lucy’s tale.

 There is hope in Lucy's stubborn resolve to let no one and no system rob her of God-breathed personhood.

 On this day of feasting, O God, may we reflect Your liberating Light as stubbornly as sister Lucy.